UNITED STATES of America, Appellee, v. Marcus Q. DAVIS, Appellant. United States of America, Appellee, v. Stephen L. Edwards, Appellant.

 Both Davis and Edwards filed pre-trial motions to exclude Edwards‘s statements to Betty Jo Thompson.
 The district court denied the motions, but stated in response that it would give the jury the following limiting instruction:

-You may consider the statement of defendant, whoever it is, Edwards or Davis, only in the case against him and not against the other defendant.
-You *918 may not consider or discuss that statement in any way when you are deciding if the Government has proved beyond a reasonable doubt this case against the other defendant.
+may not consider or discuss that statement in any way when you are deciding if the Government has proved beyond a reasonable doubt this case against the other defendant.

-The parties and the court also agreed that instead of objecting every time a statement was referenced during a witness's testimony, defense counsel would need to object once the first time the statement was referenced with each witness.
+The parties and the court also agreed that instead of objecting every time a statement was referenced during a witness‘s testimony, defense counsel would need to object once—the first time the statement was referenced with each witness.
 At that point, a standing objection would be established with respect to that witness.
-In addition to the standing objection, the district court also obtained assurance from the prosecutor that the Government would "sanitize" any admissions or out-of-court statements so as to eliminate any improper and prejudicial reference to Davis or Edwards.
+In addition to the standing objection, the district court also obtained assurance from the prosecutor that the Government would “sanitize” any admissions or out-of-court statements so as to eliminate any improper and prejudicial reference to Davis or Edwards.

-Notwithstanding the clear instruction from the district court, the Government at the very end of its rebuttal argument displayed, as a demonstrative aid, Davis's and Edwards's statements side-by-side on one Power Point slide.[4]
-The prosecutor remarked, "And, ladies and gentlemen, they even confessed to it."
+Notwithstanding the clear instruction from the district court, the Government at the very end of its rebuttal argument displayed, as a demonstrative aid, Davis‘s and Edwards‘s statements side-by-side on one Power Point slide.4 The prosecutor remarked, “And, ladies and gentlemen, they even confessed to it.”
 The slide remained on display before the jury until the end of the argument.
-The prosecutor closed his rebuttal by stating, "And look how similar their statements are."[5]
+The prosecutor closed his rebuttal by stating, “And look how similar their statements are.”5

 Neither Davis nor Edwards made any specific objection to this slide presentation during the prosecutor‘s rebuttal.
 After closing arguments, the court issued its jury instructions which included the limiting instruction on the use of the confessions.
 Immediately after the case had been submitted to the jury, Davis and Edwards moved for a mistrial on the ground that the prosecutor‘s use of the statements during rebuttal violated their Sixth Amendment rights.